Person-Centred Care

 • Assuming that a standard care plan fits all; not tailoring care to individual preferences and needs.

-• Misconception: Person-centred care means always doing what the service user wants.
-Correction: It involves balancing the individual's choices with professional judgment, safety considerations, and legal responsibilities, such as in cases of mental capacity.
+• Misconception: Person-centred care means always doing what the individual wants.
+Correction: It involves balancing the individual's wishes with professional judgment and safety considerations, such as when a person lacks capacity.

 Frequently Asked Questions